faticamer/web-texteditor/README.md

 Minimal web application that provides some basic text-editing functionalities.
 Implemented fully in plain HTML, CSS and JavaScript.
 No 3rd party plugins, libraries, packages.

+## Check it out!

+Click [here](https://faticamer.github.io/vimer-texteditor/) to see it live in action.

 ## Functionalities

 - Import .txt file